YinHK-gameDev/unity-learn/user interface/UI Toolkit/USS/README.md

   property2: value;
 }
 ```

+### Create USS selectors
+You can create any new USS selectors in the StyleSheets window.
+You can also create a new class selector in the StyleSheets section in the Inspector window.

+- To create a new selector in the StyleSheets window:
+  1. In the StyleSheets window, click in the Add new selector… field.
+This opens a USS selector syntax reference window on top of the Viewport
+  2. Enter the selector with the correct syntax.
+For example, a class selector should start with **`.`**.
+  3. Press the Enter key.
+  4. In the StyleSheets window, select the newly-created selector.
+  5. In the selector’s Inspector window, set the desired styles for the selector.

+- To create a new class selector in an element’s Inspector window:
+  1. In the Hierarchy window, select the element.
+  2. In the Inspector window, enter the class selector in the **Style Class List** text field.
+  3. Select **Add Style Class to List**.
+A yellow-style class label appears in **Style Class List**.

+### Match USS style class to elements
+You can match USS classes to elements.

+To match USS style class to elements, do any of the following:

+- Drag a style class label onto the element in either the Hierarchy or the Canvas.
+- Enter the name of the selector into the **StyleSheet > Style Class List** field in the element’s Inspector window and then select **Add Style Class to List**:

 #### Style matching with rules
 When you define a style sheet, you can apply it to a **visual tree**
 .
 Selectors match against elements to resolve which properties apply from the USS file.
 If a selector matches an element, the style declarations apply to the element.